photoprism/photoprism-docs/docs/contribute.md

 ### Commit Message Guidelines

-If your commit references one or more GitHub issues, always end your commit message body with *See #1234* or *Fixes #1234*.
+If your commit references one or more GitHub issues, always end your commit message body with `see #1234` or `fixes #1234`.
-Replace *1234* with the GitHub issue ID.
-The last example will close the issue when the commit is merged into *master*.
+Replace 1234 with the GitHub issue ID.
+The last example will close the issue when the commit is merged into `master`.

 Please use a short and descriptive branch name, e.g. **NOT** "patch-1".
 It's very common but creates a naming conflict each time when a submission is pulled for a review.